 Let's debunk the myths and explore 10 compelling reasons why incorporating your credit card into more aspects of your financial strategy can be immensely beneficial.

 Want immediate debt help?
-Connect with a debt specialist now.
+Connect with a

 Using and paying off your credit card (or at least paying it on time) will help show that you are a responsible user.
 Keeping your revolving balance low or zero will improve your credit utilization ratio.
 All this will reflect positively on your credit report.